ZBushra/SortingAlgorithm/README.md

 # SortingAlgorithm

 Insertion Sort: An implementation of basic insertion sort in java.
+Quicksort: An implementation of qs in java